 Technical Services Librarian

 The Cornish College of the Arts Library is seeking an enthusiastic, service-oriented, and collaborative Technical Services Librarian to join its staff of 3 serving the visual and performing artist community at the college.
-This position will be responsible for cataloging and processing in addition to working with patrons at the reference desk.
 We welcome candidates who bring a cultural competency to support students, staff and faculty of varied backgrounds, capabilities, perspectives, social identities, and gender expressions.

-This position works in the areas of acquisition and cataloging of new materials, technical services, and public service; provides reference services; manages interlibrary loan services; provides information literacy instruction as needed; and contributes to collection development.
+This position works in the areas of acquisition and cataloging of new materials, technical services, and public service; provides reference services; manages interlibrary loan services; provides information literacy instruction on occasion; and contributes to collection development.

-Founded in 1914, Cornish has 9 departments and the library supports all of them with reference, resources, and instruction.
-Students take classes in Art, Dance, Design, Film, Interior Architecture, Music, Performance Production, and Theater.
+Founded in 1914, Cornish has multiple departments and the library supports all of them with reference, resources, and instruction.
+Students take classes in Art, Dance, Design, Film, Music, Performance Production, and Theater.
 It is known for its faculty of practicing artists who bring the arts to their students through hands-on work as well as online courses.